Sebastian Arias: ARCA

 On August 12, 2021, Arias would sign with Bill McAnally Racing, to drive for two races in the ARCA Menards Series West.
 He would officially be the second Colombian racer to drive in a NASCAR-sanctioned race, following Juan Pablo Montoya.
 He was scheduled to make his first start at the Irwindale Event Center, but would end up not starting the race, after his car hit the outside wall during qualifying.
 He would make his official start at the final race of the season, Phoenix Raceway.
 He started 30th and would finish 26th.
 In March 2022, he would sign a seven race deal with Nascimento Motorsports.
 It would eventually be a full-time deal.
 His first top-10 finish came at Irwindale, where he finished eighth.
 Arias also made his ARCA Menards Series debut at the 2022 General Tire 150, which was a collaboration race with the West Series.
 On February 21, 2023, it was announced that Arias would run two West Series races (Sonoma and the season-finale at Phoenix) for Rev Racing.
 He would run his races in the No. 2, finishing 21st and Sonoma and finishing tenth at Phoenix.

-In 2024, it was revealed that Arias will run the No. 9 Chevrolet for Rev Racing at Charlotte Motor Speedway.
+In 2024, it was revealed that Arias would run the No. 9 Chevrolet for Rev Racing at Charlotte Motor Speedway.
 After placing nineteenth in the lone practice session, he qualified in eighteenth and finished in tenth place.